James-Tipping/algorithms101/README.md

 Some code is written by me.
 Some (most) is from the original repo / course materials.

 This repo is a learning exercise for me.
-When stuck, I may look at the original implementation or online resources for ideas / fixes and to solidify concepts.
+When stuck, I may look at the original implementation or online resources for ideas / fixes / corrections and to solidify concepts.